Quansight-Labs/jupyter-accessibility-workshops/docs/alt-text-guide.md

 - Use the expected naming conventions used in other parts of the project.
 - Use language that directly matches the text that the image is supporting when relevant
 - Make the specificity and focus of the description match the content of the surrounding documentation
+- If the image is a screen shot of an interface, remember to note the interface featured.

 ## Other guidelines